 1. Check Smoke Alarms

 National Pet Fire Safety Day is an opportunity to examine fire hazards that may exist in your own home.
-This includes installing smoke alarms, checking the batteries, and (if you don’t have one) investing in a home fire monitoring system to keep pets safe if a fire breaks out when you’re not home.
+This includes installing smoke alarms, checking the batteries, and/or investing in a home fire monitoring system to keep pets safe when you’re not home.
 After all, smoke alarms only work if there’s somebody home to call 911.

 2. Place Pet Alerts In Windows

 Pet Alert window clings are an important way to notify rescuers of any (and how many) house pets that need to be rescued from a burning house.
 Place alerts in windows where they’ll be easily visible, like on the front porch, back door, or overlooking other main entrances.
 Protect My Pet Window Clings from The Animal Rescue Site make it easy to let rescuers know what and how many pets they’re looking for.